joshfrench/om-wiki-fork/Documentation.md

   ([cursor korks f & args]))
 ```

-The primary way to transition application state. `cursor` is a Om
+The primary way to transition application state. `cursor` is an Om
 cursor into the application state. `f` is a function that will receive
 the specified piece of application state. `korks` is an optional
 key or sequence of keys to access in the cursor. `om.core/transact!`